Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/ServMon/README.md

 ## Enumeration

-Initial enumeration begins with a `Nmap` port scan to discover any accessible ports and services
+Initial enumeration began with a `Nmap` port scan to discover any accessible ports and services
 ```
 nmap -sC -A -sV -T5 10.10.10.184 -p-
 ```